zumper/zumper-polyfill/README.md

 These are all of the browsers that are more or less the same as IE 11.

+### Missing Polyfills?

-We also exclude a large number of polyfills that we didn't see much use for.
+We exclude a large number of polyfills that we didn't see much use for.
 A future version of this polyfill may make it possible to configure this list to suit your needs.
 In our experience, many of the polyfills for things like regular expressions, math operations and international dates are not very useful (for our projects).